ddrichel/GECS/Docs/README.md

 #### Correction for maultiple testing

-the final corrected alpha will be reported with other informations about the analysis in the \[\*_gecs_nct_\<nct\>.log\] file.
+The correction for multiple testing is achieved by performing permutation the final corrected alpha will be reported with other informations about the analysis in the \[\*_gecs_nct_\<nct\>.log\] file.

 <a name="GS"/>